wallaby-rails/wallaby-rails/docs/configuration.md

 ### Paginator

-> Read more from [Paginator](paginator.md) to understand what paginator does and how paginator can be customized
+> Read more from [Paginator](paginator.md) to understand what paginator does and how paginator can be customized.

 A global paginator `Admin::ApplicationPaginator` needs to be created inheriting from `Wallaby::ModelPaginator`: